Webcam Troubleshooting (Windows 7)

 - In the Select camcorder area, select HP Webcam or USB 2.0 Camera .
 Then click Done .

 Video should appear after selecting the webcam as a source.
-If not, continue to step 2.
+If not, continue to step 2 and restart the computer.

 The webcam might be associated with another software program or not responding.
 Often, simply restarting the computer can correct the problem.
 Restart the computer and open your Webcam software as soon as Windows finishes loading.

-If restarting the computer does not correct this problem, continue troubleshooting.
+If restarting the computer does not correct this problem, continue troubleshooting by downloading the latest drivers and updates for your webcam software.

-Step 3: Download the latest drivers and updates for your webcam and your video software
+Step 3: Downloading the latest drivers and updates for your webcam and your video software in Windows 7

 Some webcams might not be recognized by some software programs unless you have the most recent drivers and updates for your webcam hardware and webcam video software.
 Also, if the video footage from your webcam is in a format not supported by your video software, you might need a third-party plug-in or utility to view or convert the video footage to a format supported by your webcam video software.